 Attacks on trans people invariably centre on two issues.

 (2) Single-sex spaces.
 The newspapers spin the idea that trans women are a danger to women and cloak their transphobia in the name of women's 'sex-based rights'.
 In reality, we all have human rights, but it is trans rights that are not being respected.
-I am 69 years of age, been on hormones for around ten years, had lower surgery in July 2019, have no criminal convictions, sound and look like a woman (you can see my picture by clicking here) - and if I was sent to prison tomorrow I would be sent to the male estate.
+I am 70 years of age, have been on hormones for around eleven years, had lower surgery in July 2019, have no criminal convictions, sound and look like a woman (you can see my picture by clicking here) - and if I were sent to prison tomorrow, I would be sent to the male estate.
 Can you imagine my fate?
 This is because I am not eligible for a Gender Recognition Certificate (GRC) as per the Gender Recognition Act (GRA).

 The transgender community have been waiting years for a reformed GRA but the newspapers and transphobic hate groups have campaigned against this, despite just 1% of trans people having a GRC.